 Construction would potentially eliminate or displace wildlife from the project area and immediate vicinities.
 Individuals of the smaller, less mobile and burrowing species would potentially be killed by construction, whereas mobile species would disperse to surrounding areas.
 Substantial areas of riparian, scrub, and grassland habitat would remain unaffected in the immediate vicinity of the project area, allowing temporary refuge for wildlife during construction.
-Per measures in Table 3-1, final construction designs would minimize the temporary disturbance of all temporary impacts to coastal scrub and riparian habitats, and any necessary impacts to such habitats would be restored on-site.
+Per the measures mandated by the BO (Appendix C), final construction designs would minimize the temporary disturbance of all temporary impacts to coastal scrub and riparian habitats, and any necessary impacts to such habitats would be restored on-site.

-The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would provide very minor illumination at night, and would include any lighting specifications that may come as a result of section 7 consultation with the USFWS.
+The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would provide very minor illumination at night, and would include lighting specifications described in the BO (Appendix C).
 In addition, exterior lighting associated with the natural gas power plant would be consistent with current exterior lighting at the Haybarn Site.
 Therefore, lighting associated with the natural gas power plant is not expected to have adverse effects on wildlife at the Haybarn Site.